Primary sources only. No repetition. Free tier now open.

 | Below 40 | Claims are often contradicted by official records or remain consistently unverifiable. |

-"Has anyone else said this?"
+Most systems ask: “Has anyone else reported this?”

 The Arc-Hives Index: